renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

 that **each row of the table has the same number of elements as the header**!
 This is nearly impossible to guarantee at the type-system level in almost any language out there... however, in Ceylon we actually can!

-To achieve that, the first thing we need is a little `Tuple` wrapper to makes the type parameters of `Tuple` *invariant*.
+To achieve that, the first thing we need is a little `Tuple` wrapper that makes the type parameters of `Tuple` *invariant*.
-This is necessary to force the arguments of the `render` function that we will define below to acquire the exact same type, not a union between the types of each argument!
+This is necessary to force the arguments of the `render` function that we will define below to acquire the exact same type, not a union between the types, of each argument!

 ```ceylon
 class InvariantTuple<Element, First, Rest>(